 “It can be clearly seen that God, who is full of love for man, mixes pleasant things with unpleasant ones, as He did with all the Saints.
 He gives us neither dangers nor consolations in a continual way, but rather He makes the lives of the just a mixture of both.”
 (Saint John Chrysostom, Homily on St. Matthew, 8).

 He went and dwelt in a town called Nazareth, so that what had been spoken through the prophets might be fulfilled, “He shall be called a Nazorean.”

-Saint Jerome himself, in his Commentary on Isaiah 11:1, stated that the name “Nazorean” fulfills the prophecy as Christ is the branch (nezer) of the entire race of Abraham and David.
+However, Saint Jerome also wrote that the name “Nazorean” fulfills the prophecy of Isaiah 11:1: Christ is the branch (nezer, in Hebrew) of the entire race of Abraham and David.

 Connections and Themes